spectralDNS/shenfun/docs/source/poisson3d.rst

     T = TensorProductSpace(comm, (SD, K1, K2), axes=(0, 1, 2), slab=True)

-which will lead to a mesh that is distributed along :math:`x`-direction in real space and :math:`y`-direction in spectral space.
-The local slices are
+which would lead to a mesh that is distributed along :math:`x`-direction in real space and :math:`y`-direction in spectral space.
+The local slices would then be

 .. code-block:: text